crypto101/book/src/public-key-encryption.rst

 per byte, further widening the performance gap.

 There are a few other problems with most practical cryptosystems.
-For example, RSA can't encrypt anything larger than its modulus, which is generally less than or equal 4096 bits, far smaller than the largest messages we'd like to send.
+For example, RSA can't encrypt anything larger than its modulus, which generally doesn't exceed 4096 bits, far smaller than the largest messages we'd like to send.
 Still, the most important reason is the speed argument given above.